Disturbed (band): Musical style and influences

-Disturbed is mostly classified as heavy metal, hard rock and alternative metal, while their early sound has been described as nu metal.
 In 2006, when asked about die-hard heavy metal fans not finding Disturbed heavy enough, Draiman stated:

 "We probably have too much melody going on or we're not quite as turbulent or caustic.
 While I really love that type of music, it's not what we try to do.
 If we have to place things in context, we're more hard rock than heavy metal these days.

 The secret is that we were never really part of any particular trend, although we definitely benefited from the popularity of what was called nu metal at the time ...
 We never had the stereotypical attributes that those bands had.
 We don't rap; there's no turntable involved; no fusion in that respect.
 We play, in my opinion, classic metal.
 Sabbath, Maiden, Priest, Metallica, Pantera: these are the bands that made us want to play."

+Metal Hammer stated that the band "were seen as part of nu metal’s second major ejaculation, even if they kicked against the tag."
+David Draiman said he never understood the classification of Disturbed as nu metal.
+He said: "We never rap, we’ve never had a turntable.
+All of the elements that are parts of being a nu-metal band were never part of what we did. [...]
+But we came up at the same time as those guys were enjoying a tremendous amount of success so we got slapped with that label.
+If we had come up during the time [Iron] Maiden and [Judas] Priest were dominating things in the mid-‘80s, I don’t think there would be any question how we would be identified."

-Allmusic reviewer Bradley Torreano described the album Believe as "taking the sort of jump that their heroes in Soundgarden and Pantera made after their respective breakthrough records".
+They have often cited their influences as Black Sabbath, Judas Priest, Metallica, Pantera, Iron Maiden, Queensrÿche, and Soundgarden.
+Draiman's main influences came from funk-infused bands such as Faith No More, and he expresses much admiration for Faith No More singer Mike Patton.
+AllMusic reviewer Bradley Torreano described the album Believe as "taking the sort of jump that their heroes in Soundgarden and Pantera made after their respective breakthrough records".
 He also described the title track as moving "from a brutal chug to a sweeping chorus that suddenly stops in its tracks and turns into a winding riff that recalls the work of vintage James Hetfield".

 Believe is also considered by several critics to be a step away from the nu metal sound featured on The Sickness, moving towards a more hard rock and heavy metal sound that was continued in their following albums.